chriseppstein/chriseppstein.github.com/content/posts/2011-07-21-csssummit-ticket-contest.markdown

 So here's how this works.
 We're going to have a fundraising drive that ends at 11:59 Pacific time on Saturday July 22nd.
 The two people whose guess is closest to the actual amount raised (over or under) will get a free ticket.
 Please tweet a link to this page to your followers with the following format:

 > http://bit.ly/n85rri I think that @chriseppstein's css summit ticket contest
-> will raise $XXX for the UMDF by Friday at Midnight! #cssumdf
+> will raise $XXX for the UMDF by Saturday at Midnight! #cssumdf

 I've made it easy for you.
 Just click:
 <a href="http://twitter.com/share" class="twitter-share-button" data-url="http://bit.ly/n85rri" data-text="I think that @chriseppstein's css summit ticket contest will raise $XXX for the UMDF by Saturday at Midnight! #cssumdf" data-count="none">Tweet</a><script type="text/javascript" src="http://platform.twitter.com/widgets.js"></script>